VOLUNTEER WITH US

 During your time here you will be given a general orientation toward the principles of Mindfulness, our ethos with equines and our approach to caring for the land and wildlife holistically.
-The initial duration of this programme is up to five days.

 Working as a part of the Springwood volunteer team is physically demanding and an educational experience.
 It provides an opportunity for you to be in retreat, and at the same time to experience the benefits of living within a vegan sanctuary, to develop your Mindfulness practice and to become inspired to live a gentler pace of life.
 This programme provides a place to set yourself and your preferences aside for a while and practice selfless service to nature and the animals.
 What you receive from being here will be directly reflective of what you give.